-For courses with an associated course fee, payment for both semesters is due in full no later than August 6, 2020.
+For courses with an associated course fee, payment for both semesters is due in full no later than August 18, 2022.
 Any scholar with an outstanding balance to the school will not be enrolled into any fee-bearing course until the balance is paid in full or a payment arrangement has been with the front office.
 Payment arrangements that are not kept will result in the scholar being withdrawn from the fee bearing course and placed into a non-fee bearing course that is available during that same class period.
 The following policies/procedures apply to fee payments:

-- Multiple Team Sport Participation: Scholars participating in multiple team sports are not required to pay more than \$320 per school year unless they play HS FOOTBALL, in which case they are not required to pay more than \$560 per school year plus any other "non-team sport" class fees. - Fee Payment: Fees for all classes, fall, winter and spring, must be paid upfront or scholar may be dropped from the class. - ECA State Tax Credit: ECA funds are non-refundable.
+- Fee Payment: Fees for all classes, fall, winter, and spring, must be paid upfront or scholar may be dropped from the class. - ECA State Tax Credit: ECA funds are non-refundable.
 However, they can be attributed to another ECA eligible course.
 Unless indicated, all payments will be recorded as NON-ECA Payments.
-Receipts will be emailed to the Payer. - Payment Methods: - Cash payments must be made in person at the school.
-CHECKS should be made payable to HERITAGE ACADEMY. - ONLINE payments can be made at our website: www.hagateway.com.
-On the Home page click Quick Links, Parent, Payments. - Refunds Policy: If a scholar withdraws prior to the first game, one half of the participation fee will be refunded.
-However, athletes who quit or are injured after the first game, or are dismissed for disciplinary reasons at any time will have no portion of the participation fee refunded.
+Receipts will be emailed to the Payer. - Payment Methods: - All payments must be made through our online payment system, MySchoolBucks.
+Cash and checks are no longer accepted. - Refunds Policy: If a scholar withdraws prior to the first game, one half of the participation fee will be refunded.
+However, athletes who quit or are injured after the first game or are dismissed for disciplinary reasons at any time will have no portion of the participation fee refunded.
 There will also be no refunds after the first 3 weeks of classes.